 “Overlooking human and social dimensions of the ocean is one of the most common factors behind conservation failure, highlighting the urgent need for actions that enhance peoples’ understanding of, connection to, and resulting pro-environmental attitudes and behaviors towards the ocean.”

 Thankfully, this intellectually diverse group of, well, intellectuals created an accessible toolkit for the public and interest groups alike.
 The document is a collection of strategies for distributing information into everyone’s daily lives so that people can “foster partnerships and sustain networks of ocean learning and literacy.”
 It also contains examples of methods and initiatives that have proven successful in recent years.
-They encourage educators to build on people’s basic knowledge and make new knowledge relatable; appeal to their emotions & encourage them to take positive action; and highlight the ocean’s relevance to society.
-This toolkit was created in partnership with Future Seas 2030, a collaborative that involves researchers, Indigenous peoples, and environmental managers.
+They encourage educators to build on people’s basic knowledge and make new knowledge relatable; appeal to their emotions and encourage them to take positive action; and highlight the ocean’s relevance to society.
+This toolkit was created in partnership with Future Seas 2030, a collaborative that involves researchers, Indigenous peoples and environmental stewards.
 Its goal is to develop scenarios for specific challenges facing our oceans in order to shape the direction of “marine socio-ecological systems” over the next decade.
 They rightly believe that when ocean literacy initiatives are “tailored to relevant issues and communities, [they] engender attitudes of concern that can promote personal action.”
-Future Seas was founded about a year ago, yet they have made no efforts to break into the mainstream conversation.
-Having excellent ideas is unfortunately not enough; I fear it will share the same fate as OceanLiteracy.org unless its members, say, start trolling climate skeptics on Twitter or lip-sync Jack Harlow on TikTok.
+Future Seas was founded in 2021 and yet has been unable to break into the mainstream conversation.
+I fear it will share the same fate as OceanLiteracy.org unless its members, say, start trolling climate skeptics on Twitter or lip-sync Jack Harlow on TikTok.

-The toolkit also describes how to identify an audience and create content that is accessible and pertinent to said group.
-Media campaigns, TV series, and documentaries, such as BBC’s Blue Planet, help to deepen our connectivity to the seaside and encourage ocean-conscious decision-making.
-But until we members of the public can regularly access educational material that is both recent and relatable, we will continue to live in the oceanographic Stone Age.
+Since having excellent and necessary ideas without a workable communications strategy is not enough, the toolkit also describes how to identify an audience and create content that is accessible and pertinent to said group.
+Media campaigns, TV series and documentaries, such as BBC’s Blue Planet, help to deepen our connectivity to the seaside and encourage ocean-conscious decision-making.
+But until we members of the public can regularly access material that is both recent and relatable, we will continue to live in the oceanographic Stone Age.
 And those who have the knowledge & thus the power to bring us all into the next era will continue to debate how best to do so — to the detriment of the very communities they aim to save.

 Sources & websites referenced above: